Giordano Bruno

-While Bruno began as a Dominican friar, during his time in Geneva he embraced Calvinism.
-Bruno was later tried for heresy by the Roman Inquisition on charges of denial of several core Catholic doctrines, including eternal damnation, the Trinity, the divinity of Christ, the virginity of Mary, and transubstantiation.
-Bruno's pantheism was not taken lightly by the church, nor was his teaching of the transmigration of the soul (reincarnation).
+Bruno was tried for heresy by the Roman Inquisition on charges of denial of several core Catholic doctrines, including eternal damnation, the Trinity, the deity of Christ, the virginity of Mary, and transubstantiation.
+Bruno's pantheism was not taken lightly by the church, nor was his teaching of metempsychosis regarding the reincarnation of the soul.
 The Inquisition found him guilty, and he was burned at the stake in Rome's Campo de' Fiori in 1600.
-After his death, he gained considerable fame, being particularly celebrated by 19th- and early 20th-century commentators who regarded him as a martyr for science, although most historians agree that his heresy trial was not a response to his cosmological views but rather a response to his religious and afterlife views.
-Some historians contend that the main reason for Bruno's death was indeed his cosmological views.
+After his death, he gained considerable fame, being particularly celebrated by 19th- and early 20th-century commentators who regarded him as a martyr for science.
+Some historians are of the opinion his heresy trial was not a response to his cosmological views but rather a response to his religious and afterlife views, while others find the main reason for Bruno's death was indeed his cosmological views.
 Bruno's case is still considered a landmark in the history of free thought and the emerging sciences.

-In addition to cosmology, Bruno also wrote extensively on the art of memory, a loosely organized group of mnemonic techniques and principles.
-Historian Frances Yates argues that Bruno was deeply influenced by the presocratic Empedocles, Neoplatonism, Renaissance Hermeticism, and Genesis-like legends surrounding the Hellenistic conception of Hermes Trismegistus.
+In addition to cosmology, Bruno also wrote extensively on the art of memory, a loosely organised group of mnemonic techniques and principles.
+Historian Frances Yates argues that Bruno was deeply influenced by the presocratic Empedocles, Neoplatonism, Renaissance Hermeticism, and Book of Genesis–like legends surrounding the Hellenistic conception of Hermes Trismegistus.
 Other studies of Bruno have focused on his qualitative approach to mathematics and his application of the spatial concepts of geometry to language.